 “Negotiation, in the classic diplomatic sense, assumes parties more anxious to agree than to disagree” – Dean Acheson, US Secretary of State 1949 to 1953

-Many work place discussions involve an element of negotiation, even if it is only about who is going to fetch the coffees!
+Many work-place discussions involve an element of negotiation, even if it is only about who is going to fetch the coffees!
 For some people, such as those working in sales or in the legal profession, negotiations play an essential part of their daily business.
-In order to be successful when negotiating you need good interpersonal skills, which is largely down to how you use language, whether that is listening or speaking.
-When taking part in negotiations in English, it is important to have a broad enough vocabulary to fully comprehend what is being said to you, including the nuance of any particular phrase or idiom.
-Furthermore, particularly if negotiating with native speakers, it is useful to have some insight into how intonation is used to indicate mood.
+In order to be successful when negotiating you need good interpersonal skills, which is largely down to how you use language, whether that is for listening or speaking.
+When taking part in negotiations in English, it is also important to have a broad enough vocabulary to fully comprehend what is being said to you, including the nuance of a particular phrase or idiom.
+What is more, particularly if negotiating with native speakers, it is useful to have some insight into how intonation is used to indicate mood.

 It is also possible to take a one- or two-day workshop, tailored to the needs of both experienced and inexperienced speakers.
 Typical course content would focus on defining and practising phrases for effective communication at different stages of a negotiation.
 This could include, where necessary, a grammar review of conditional (if) sentences and attention to intonation and pronunciation: